isiaq-ibrahim/screen-recorder-app/README.md

 # 🖥️ Screen Recorder App - Python

-This repository contains the code for a simple yet powerful **Screen Recorder App** built using Python.
-The program captures your laptop screen in real-time and saves it as an `.avi` video file.
+This repository contains the code for my simple yet powerful **Screen Recorder App** I built using Python.
+The program captures my laptop screen in real-time and saves it as an `.avi` video file.

 ## 📌 Features